andrasnagy-data/DiscreteFourierTransform/README.md

 ![image](/plots/DFT_combined_lows.png)
 And this is the DFT of the combined.wav.

-Lastly, I created a spectogram of the combined.wav, with the intention of later using this technique, to classify sounds by using a pre-trained computer vision model (transfer learning).
+Lastly, I created a spectogram ("visual representation of the spectrum of frequencies of a signal as it varies with time" - wikipedia) of the combined.wav.
 The spectogram of combined.wav:
 ![image](/plots/combined_spectogram.png)

 **Conclusion:** The algorithm managed to produce an (almost) identical representation of combined.wav, compared to the graph of all the individual (building) notes.

+*Next Project Idea*: Visualize "sounds" as spectogram and use a computer vision model to classify them.